Law, Ethics and Supervision: The Use of Authority

 This course meets the 6 CEU Law & Ethics requirement mandated every 2 years by the California BBS for all licensed LMFTs, LCSWs and LPCCs.

-This course meets the BBS requirements for 6 CEU hours of Supervision training mandated every 2 years for supervisors of MFT trainees andassociates, PCC associates, and can be applied to the one time, 15 hour supervision training CE requirement for supervisors of Associate Social Workers (ASWs).
+This course meets the BBS requirements for 6 CEU hours of Supervision training mandated every 2 years for supervisors of MFT trainees and associates, PCC associates and Associate Social Workers.
+It may be applied to the one time 15 hour supervision training requirement for supervisors of AMFTs and trainees, ASWs and APCCs.

 Who should take this course: